angrybacon/infernum-wiki/markdown/chapters/01-core-mechanics/12-vendettas.md

 primary way for Archfiends to contest one anothers' territory, Places of Power and gain Prestige via the outcome.

-Vendettas are obtained/initiated through [Diplomacy]() and require certain Diplomatic actions to occur.
+Vendettas are obtained/initiated through [Diplomacy][diplomacy] and require certain Diplomatic actions to occur.

 Each Vendetta has a turn limit (between 1 and 8 turns) and an objective, both chosen by the Archfiend who initiates the Vendetta.